 Galway West Bye-Election 2026 — Five-Seat Constituency Profile

-The Galway West bye-election on 22 May 2026 fills one Dáil seat in a five-seat constituency that stretches from Galway city west through the Connemara Gaeltacht to the Aran Islands.
-This page sets out the administrative facts of the vacancy and a Census 2022 demographic picture of the area.
-No candidates, no polls — the data, and an interactive map you can move through the constituency place by place.
+The Galway West bye-election on 22 May 2026 fills one Dáil seat.
+The constituency runs from Galway city west through the Connemara Gaeltacht to the Aran Islands.
+This page covers the administrative facts of the vacancy and a Census 2022 demographic picture of the area.
+No candidates, no polls — just the data, and an interactive map you can move through place by place.

 The vacancy — what triggered the bye-election

-The Galway West bye-election follows the vacancy created by the election of Catherine Connolly as President on 25 October 2025.
-Connolly had been a TD for Galway West.
+Catherine Connolly was a TD for Galway West.
+Her election as President on 24 October 2025 created the vacancy.
 Galway West is a five-seat Dáil constituency under the Electoral (Amendment) Act 2023 boundaries used for the 2024 general election.
 Polling day is Friday 22 May 2026.

 Source: Electoral Commission Ireland · Houses of the Oireachtas

-Every figure below is aggregated from the Census 2022 electoral divisions whose centroid falls inside the Galway West constituency boundary — spanning Galway city, the Connemara Gaeltacht and the Aran Islands — shown against the national average.
-They are grouped into four reading sections rather than a single block.
-Constituency and ED boundaries do not align perfectly, so figures are close approximations; household income is a population-weighted modelled estimate and the deprivation score is a population-weighted index.
+Every figure below comes from the Census 2022 electoral divisions whose centroid falls inside the Galway West boundary — covering Galway city, the Connemara Gaeltacht, and the Aran Islands.
+Each figure is shown against the national average.
+Constituency and ED boundaries do not align perfectly, so figures are close approximations.
+Household income is a population-weighted modelled estimate.
+The deprivation score is a population-weighted index.

 Population & community